enricobn/rasm/README.md

 ### Compile a rasm program

-`target/release/rasm "file name".rasm`
+`target/release/rasm "name".rasm`
-it will produce a "file name" executable
+it will produce a "name" executable

-`target/release/rasm "file name".rasm` "file name"
+`target/release/rasm "name".rasm` "executable name"
-it will produce a "file name" executable
+it will produce a "executable name" executable

 for example:
-`target/release/rasm rasm/resources/test/fibonacci.rasm fibonacci`
+`target/release/rasm rasm/resources/test/fibonacci.rasm`
-will produce fibonacci file
+will produce the fibonacci executable file in the rasm/resources/test folder `target/release/rasm rasm/resources/test/fibonacci.rasm fibonacci`
-you can run it with:
+will produce the fibonacci executable file in the current folder you can run it with:
 `./fibonacci 40`
 it should print the fortieth fibonacci number (102334155)